e99h2121/gitbook-languagelearning/language-proficiency-tests.md

 Also there are similar certification which is hosted in Japan. -> [Casec](http://global.casec.com/).

-If you just want to quick try for your fun, this is also reasonable.
+If you just want to quick try, this is also reasonable.

 ### TOEIC